 How Much Will It Cost?

 We understand that the cost of healthcare is on the rise.
 It is our goal to make our Chiropractic care affordable to everyone.
 If you have been injured at work or as result of a motor vehicle accident, those costs are usually covered 100% by an insurance carrier.
-If you have health insurance, we are on the panels of most large insurance carriers, including Medicare.
+If you have health insurance, we are contracted with most large insurance carriers, including Medicare.
 If you do not have insurance, we offer an affordable cash option.
 Our staff is available to assist you in finding the best payment method for your particular needs.

 Does the Chiropractic Adjustment Hurt?

-Dr. Lewkovich has performed hundreds of thousands spinal manipulations in his 30+ year career.
+Dr. Lewkovich has performed hundreds of thousands of spinal manipulations in his 30+ year career.
 He has adjusted patients as young as 1 day old and as old as 98 years.
 By employing only highly controlled, specific spinal corrections, the actual adjusting force is greatly minimized.
 We treat high-end athletes with astronomically high pain tolerances all the way to the most delicate of individuals.
 Under normal circumstances, adjustments do not hurt.
 If there is any discomfort experienced during the adjustment, it typically lasts only a few seconds.

 I Have Heard That Chiropractors “Crack Your Joints.”
 I Don’t Think I Would Be Comfortable With That.
 Are there Any Alternatives To Offer People Like Me?

 The idea of “cracking joints” scares some people.
 Actually, the slight cracking sound heard with some joint manipulations is simply gas escaping from the joint complex.
 We understand that, for a variety of reasons, a small percentage of people may not be comfortable with the standard manipulation performed by hand.
 That is perfectly alright.
 There are alternative ways of correcting joint dysfunction that do not involved cracking sounds.
 We offer low force techniques that can also provide excellent relief for most people.